SravanthiVangara/axi-dma-controller/README.md

 # AXI DMA Controller RTL Design
-RTL implementation of an AXI DMA (Direct Memory Access) Controller in Verilog featuring APB-based configuration, control FSM, asynchronous FIFO buffering, and AXI4 burst write engine.
+RTL implementation of an AXI DMA (Direct Memory Access) Controller in Verilog featuring APB-based configuration, control FSM, asynchronous FIFO buffering, and AXI write engine.
 The design demonstrates end-to-end DMA data flow from ADC input through FIFO buffering to AXI memory transactions with interrupt generation and full testbench verification.

 The DMA is configured using an APB interface and controlled by an internal FSM that manages the transfer flow and interrupt generation.